eki-1996/Deep_Hardware_Modality_Fusion/README.md

 ![Result on RGB-Thermal dataset](img/results_th.png)

 ## Pretrained model in our paper
-Here we only provide the 3c frame coding and 2x2 pixel coding pretrained model for each dataset.
+Here, we only provide the 3c frame coding and 2x2 pixel coding pretrained model for each dataset.

 ### 1. MCubeS dataset
 Download pretrained models from [here](https://drive.google.com/drive/u/0/folders/11PzuTl3hWkTiFoS5qU9jUoTOAX814SJH).